-- Nearly 1.4 million residents are enrolled in Medicare in Massachusetts.
+- More than 1.4 million residents are enrolled in Medicare in Massachusetts.

 - The Medicare Advantage market is robust in most of Massachusetts, but there are just three Advantage plans available for purchase in Dukes County and Nantucket County (up from just one in 2020).